tearflake/symp-intro/docs/symp.md

             (RULE (READ (fact (S n))) (WRITE (mul (S n) (fact n)))))))
 ```

-The entire example consisting of these four segments shows how to use all the four available node types, namely in order of appearance: pagefront, functional, assembly, and rewriter.
+The entire example consisting of these four segments shows how to use all the four available node types, namely in order of appearance: pagefront, functional, imperative, and rewriting.

 In Symp, all the operations are based on these node types while the new domain specific frameworks may be defined in their terms and called as functions when needed.